Aluerie/Sekiro-ShiftCombatArt/README.md

 ### 🧪 Soon^tm

-* Remove all unnecessary references to stuff from the original mod like images, fonts, GUI, Wheel, Wheel settings, prosthetic tools
+* Nothing really

 ### 🌈 Dream tier todo list

+* Clean code further up - we have a lot of references to functions from WeaponWheel that are not used.
+    * variables like settings
+    * prosthetic switch left-over
+    * wheel slots amount
+    * some gui hooks and rendering
+    * mouse input catching
+    * etc
-* Allow customizing the keybind
+* Allow customizing the keybind (including controller users)
 * Allow customizing the combat art
 * I don't know what happens when you don't have the Mortal Draw available yet.
 * Publish at nexusmods
+* Learn C++ and actually improve the code (comment at least)

 ### ⚠️ Disclaimer